030 Numerical Computing with NumPy#

 2.4 N-dimensional arrays#

 NumPy generalises arrays to be N-dimensional.
-Although we are often working with 1-d or 2-d data there are applications where higher dimensions are useful.
-For example, 3-d data appears often when video processing (x, y and time) and 4-d data appears in medical imaging (x, y, z and time).
-Note, in mathematics, N-dimensional arrays are often called tensors.
+Although we are often working with 1-D or 2-D data there are applications where higher dimensions are useful.
+For example, 3-D data appears often when processing video (x, y, and time) and 4-D data appears in medical imaging (x, y, z and time).
+In mathematics, N-dimensional arrays are often called tensors.
 (This is why Google’s deep learning library is called TensorFlow.)

 In the example below, we first create a 2-D array (x2